Universal Music Group: Megaupload

 On December 9, 2011, Megaupload published a music video titled: "The Mega Song", showing artists including Kanye West, Snoop Dogg, Alicia Keys and will.i.am endorsing the company.
 The music video was also uploaded to YouTube, but was removed following a takedown request by UMG.
 Megaupload said that the video contained no infringing content, commenting: "we have signed agreements with every featured artist for this campaign".
 Megaupload requested an apology from UMG, and filed a lawsuit against the company in the United States District Court for the Northern District of California, on December 12, 2011.

 UMG denied that the takedown was ordered under the terms of the Digital Millennium Copyright Act, and said that the takedown was "pursuant to the UMG-YouTube agreement," which gives UMG "the right to block or remove user-posted videos through YouTube's CMS (Content Management System) based on a number of contractually specified criteria."
 The video was subsequently returned to YouTube, with the reasons for the UMG takedown remaining unclear.
 Lawyers for will.i.am initially claimed that he had never agreed to the project, and on December 12, he denied any involvement in the takedown notice.
-Megaupload dismissed its case against UMG in January 2012.
+Megaupload dismissed its case against UMG in January 2012 following the closure of the site by US authorities.

-Copyright termination lawsuit
+Copyright termination lawsuits

+John Waite

-On February 5, 2019, John Waite and Joe Ely filed a class-action lawsuit against UMG claiming the company is violating their right to terminate grants of copyright after 35 years in accordance with copyright law of the United States by ignoring Notices of Termination.
+On February 5, 2019, John Waite and Joe Ely filed a class-action lawsuit against UMG claiming that the company was violating their right to terminate grants of copyright after 35 years in accordance with copyright law of the United States by ignoring Notices of Termination.
 On May 3, 2019, UMG filed a motion to dismiss the case, stating the Notices of Termination were not valid because the songs were not grants of copyright but works for hire.
+The motion to dismiss was denied.

+Salt-N-Pepa

+In May 2025, girl group Salt-N-Pepa sued UMG for the rights to their catalog.
+The duo says UMG has pulled its songs from streaming platforms in retaliation for its efforts to reclaim ownership of its masters starting in 2022.
+UMG is again asserting that the recordings were works for hire.

+Removal of UMG songs from TikTok

+On February 1, 2024, music released by UMG was muted or removed from TikTok after UMG and TikTok failed to reach a licensing agreement.
+The companies reached an agreement in May 2024 after which UMG's music was restored.

+Allegations by Drake

+In a November 2024 pre-action petition, rapper Drake sought discovery from UMG and Spotify because they may have illegally conspired to use bots and payola to artificially inflate streams of Kendrick Lamar's song "Not Like Us" in violation of the federal Racketeer Influenced and Corrupt Organizations Act and violated New York state law against deceptive business practices and false advertising.
+UMG denied the claims in a statement, calling Drake's legal arguments "contrived and absurd".